BlokasLabs/pisound-docs/FAQs.md

 - Start Jack server configured to use pisound.
 - Start Sonic Pi, it will connect to the Jack server you had just launched.

+### WiFi-MIDI

+Making use of your phone or a tablet for controlling your patches on pisound is relatively easy, just follow these steps:

+1. Triple-click the button to enable the WiFi hotspot mode, it also starts touchosc2midi.
+1. Connect to "pisound" WiFi access point using a phone or a tablet, using 'blokaslabs' as the password.
+1. Open TouchOSC, MyOSC or similar app on your external device.
+1. Host IP address in the app's settings should be 172.24.1.1
+1. Insert a USB stick with Pd patch into your Raspberry Pi.
+1. Click the pisound button once to launch the patch and setup the internal MIDI connections.
+1. That's it.
+From this point you can send messages from your phone/tablet to your Pure Data patch.
+The MIDI CC / Note number depends on the configuration of the app.